UnderwaterOwlbear/underwaterowlbear.github.io/pages/mosaic.md

 ## Domains

 At 9th level, a character can begin ruling their own domain.
-This might take the form of a fortress or manor house and its accompanying village for a fighter, a secluded tower or hut for a mage, or a hideout or tavern for a thief.
+This might take the form of a fortress or manor house and its accompanying village for a fighter, a secluded tower or hut for a mage, or a criminal or mercantile enterprise for a thief.

-### Manor
+### Fighter's Manor

 **Manors** consist of the lord's residence (anything from a small fortified house, to an expansive castle, depending on the wealth of the lord) and the accompanying peasant population of the manor.
 The population density of a manor depends on the region in which the manor is located: